shobhitkumar0/Chatty/README.md

 # SNAPPY Chat Application

 ## Introduction
-Welcome to SNAPPY, a MERN stack-based real-time chat application that provides a seamless chatting experience.
+Welcome to Chatty, a MERN stack-based real-time chat application that provides a seamless chatting experience.
 With a sleek front-end designed in React.js and a robust Node.js backend, SNAPPY offers a secure and dynamic platform for users to communicate.

 ## Features
 - **User Authentication**: Secure sign-up and login process using JWT for password protection and authorization.